 Plasma Proteins: Types and Functions (Basic Notes)

-The proteins present in the plasma of human blood are a mixture of simple proteins, glycoproteins, lipoproteins and other conjugated proteins are called “Plasma Proteins“.
-These may be separated by salt precipitation, immunological technique and electrophoresis.
+The proteins present in the plasma of human blood are a mixture of simple proteins, glycoproteins, lipoproteins, and other conjugated proteins are called “Plasma Proteins“.
+Salt precipitation, immunological technique, and electrophoresis may separate these.

 - Albumin – 55.2%

 - α1-Globulin – 5.3% (α1-Antitrypsin, TBG, Transcortin, etc)

 - α2-Globulin – 8.6% (Haptoglobulin, ceruloplasmin, α2- macroglobulin, etc)

 - β-Globulin – 13.4% (β1-transferin, β-lipoprotein, etc)

 This is the most abundant class of plasma proteins (2.8 to 4.5 gm/100ml) with highest electrophoretic mobility.
 It is soluble in water and is precipitated by fully saturated ammonium sulfate.
 Albumin is synthesized in the liver and consists of a single polypeptide chain of 610 amino acids having a molecular weight of 69,000.
 It is rich in some essential amino acids such as lysine, leucine, valine, phenylalanine, threonine, arginine and histidine.
 The acidic amino acids like aspartic acid and glutamic acid are also concentrated in albumin.
 The presence of these residues makes the molecule highly charged with a positive and negative charge.
 Besides having a nutritive role, albumin acts as a transport carrier for various biomolecules such as fatty acids, trace elements, and drugs.
 Another important role of albumin is in the maintenance of osmotic pressure and fluid distribution between blood and tissues.